 This planets & outer space unit study is for primary learners in a family style, Charlotte Mason morning basket time, designed for the whole child: STEAM, sensory, hands-on learning

 This homeschool moon and stars unit study for middle to high school has living books, history biography, English Language Arts, and hands-on science.
 This family style unit study is designed to meet the needs of the whole child.

 This homeschool moon and stars unit study for upper elementary has living books, history biography, English Language Arts, and hands-on science.
 This family style unit study is designed to meet the needs of the whole child.

 This moon and stars family style unit study is for morning time (and more!) designed to meet the needs of the whole child and the whole family.

 There are some truths about homeschooling that I wish I had known when I began this journey that I hope can be of encouragement to families just beginning their homeschool experience.

 Let’s discuss the differences between phonics, phonology, phonemic awareness and emergent literacy, and then see how to help your child in these areas.

 Find out how to decide if your child needs to have their speech evaluated by a speech and language pathologist (SLP) and what to do.

-Concerned about your child’s language development?
+Worried about your child’s language development?
+Does your 24 month old only have a few words?
 Find out if you should seek professional advice Before I became a homeschooling mom, I was a speech-language pathologist, aka speech therapist.
-As an undergraduate in the Communication Disorders program, I was required to take a language development class before doing any course work related to language disorders or…
+As an undergraduate in the Communication Disorders program, I was required to take a language development class…

-Sensory bins: Just a mess or something more?
-Hint: it’s not just a mess.
-Here are 10 reasons why you need a sensory bin in your homeschool…
+Are Sensory Bins Really Worth the Mess?
+Here are 10 reasons why you should have a sensory bin in your homeschool